 Each side of Mont Blanc has trails that are unique.
 Starting my journey outside of Chamonix, France the trails had a denser feel, full of forests, roots and rocks.
 As soon as I crossed into Italy the trails felt just as wild, but with more openness, vast valleys, rivers and sweeping glaciers.
 I felt like I was witnessing the history of the earth as I surveyed the ice fields, beginning at the mountain’s summit and stretching down as far as they could before melting into a waterfall.
 That noise, water crashing against rock, was a welcomed echo.

-As I crossed into Switzerland, the echoing of waterfalls were replaced with wonderful cow and sheep bells.
+As I crossed into Switzerland, the echoing of waterfalls was replaced with wonderful cow and sheep bells.
 I shared many miles with roaming cattle, happily grazing.
 Whenever I heard the bells chiming, I couldn’t help but smile.
 They were living the same happy life I was.
 Ignoring time, just roaming to the next grass patch.

 I could have passed many more days in the Alps.
 There are so many places to explore and wonderful refuges, villages and chalets at which to stay.
 I could continue living in this simple world indefinitely, with my footsteps dictating my day, and the view waiting over the next climb the only appointment I had.
 The mountains are there waiting for my next visit.
 It’s an experience I encourage everyone to take, at least once: to surrender to nature and enter a charmed world where time stops and nature captivates you around every corner.